wp-plugins/schemafeed/readme.txt

 = How do I get help using SchemaFeed? =

 There are mainly 2 methods.
 You can use the <a href="http://www.schemafeed.com/forum">SchemaFeed forum</a> which is the preferred way, we'll try and answer questions within the same day.
-Alternatively, head over to our <a href="http://www.schemafeed.com/Contact">contact form</a>.
+Alternatively, head over to our <a href="http://www.schemafeed.com/Contact.html">contact form</a>.
-You may also find some answers in the help notes at <a href="admin.php?page=wp__help">help page</a>.
+You may also find some answers in the help notes within the plugin.

 = How do I customize the schema properties at the bottom of the post? =

 Most of the properties you can define is displayed at the bottom of a posting.
 There are two areas where you can control the look and feel.
-<a href="admin.php?page=wp__help">Schema Settings</a> controls the general structural template.
-Within that template, there are coding
-variables shown with within the brackets "[[" and "]]", these are replaced with the actual property names and values.
+Schema Settings controls the general structural template.
+Within that template, there are coding variables ( place holders ) shown within the brackets "[[" and "]]", these are replaced with the actual property names and values.
 The visual aspect is controlled via the CSS file "style.css" located in the plugin folder "schemafeed/css/style.css".
 To edit, goto Plugins->SchemaFeed (Edit), then select the file "schemafeed/css/style.css".